Aysanem Yusupova

-Aysanem Yusupova (Aysanem Yusupova, Ойсанем Юсупова; Айсанем Юсупова) (born January 2, 1997) is an Karakalpak actress and presenter.
+Aysanem Yusupova (Aysanem Yusupova, Ойсанем Юсупова; Айсанем Юсупова) (born January 2, 1997) is a Karakalpak actress and presenter.
 Yusupova received widespread recognition and acclaim in Uzbekistan after starring in the 2017 Uzbek drama Meros.
 Since then she has starred in many Uzbek comedy films.

 Life

 Aysanem Yusupova was born on January 2, 1997, in Nukus.
 After graduating from school in 2012, Yusupova studied at the Law Faculty of Nukus State University.
 After graduating from the university in 2016–2020, she entered the Department of Drama, Theater and Cinematic Acting of the State Institute of Arts and Culture of Uzbekistan.
 In 2020 she entered the Master's Department of the Institute of Art and Culture and graduated in 2022.

 Career

 Yusupova started her career in 2012 with music videos and commercials.
 In 2012, she starred in several music videos and became popular in Uzbekistan.
 Yusupov's first major role was in the 2017 film Maftun boʻldim 2, which brought her great fame.
 Yusupova did not stop there; in 2018 she starred in the Uzbek film "Hayot", which also brought her luck, whereas the 2019 film "Ayriliq" did not.

 This year 2021, Yusupova starred in the successful film "Meros".
 After a short hiatus, Yusupova's 2021 film Zaynab bilqn qoling begim also found success.
 From 2021 to 2022 she starred in several films and television series.
 Yusupova played one of the main characters in the 2023 Uzbek film "Oʻzbek qizi", which became very popular not only in Uzbekistan, but also in Belarus.